-Model-recovery in the revised manuscript is presented in Fig-6 supplement 2 and briefly mentioned in the Results text (pp. X):
+Model-recovery in the revised manuscript is now presented in Fig-6 supplement 2 and briefly mentioned in the Results text (p.
+19, lines 399-400):

 “Model recovery on the best-fitted parameters indicated that the parameters are recoverable and identifiable within the network (Fig. 6-figure supplement 2).”